uilianries/imgui/About-the-IMGUI-paradigm.md

 - IMGUI does not means that layout features are limited.
 - IMGUI does not means that there is a single pass flow.

 TODO: Each of those points should be explained with a paragraph.
 We could also describe how common UI libraries (of all types) stand on a given axis.
+We could also described less explored paths and envision what new UI libraries could do.

 ### Vurtun's writeup